 If something is written in English, it can be tempting to assume that it will be relevant and comprehensible to all English-speaking customers.
 However, English has many variations in grammar, spelling, and vocabulary, and colloquialisms that would be easily understood by US customers (or even US customers from a specific region) could miss the mark entirely in a different state or in another English-speaking country.

-For example, when it expanded globally, Ooni Pizza Ovens discovered that terminology such as pizza pie and pizza peel didn’t land well in other countries throughout Europe, including English-speaking ones, albeit resonating with US customers in American English.
+For example, when it expanded globally, Ooni Pizza Ovens discovered that commonly used US terminologies such as pizza pie and pizza peel didn’t land well in other English-speaking countries throughout Europe.

-In order for your marketing content to reach the widest audience possible, it should be written in Global English, clear, concise, and consistent, while reducing the use of slang.
-Using internationalized English will not only make your promotional messages more universally accessible, but it will also simplify the translation process into other languages.
+In order for your content to reach the widest audience possible, it should be written in global English, clear, concise, and consistent, with little to no slang.
+Using internationalized English will not only make your promotional messages more universally accessible on the global market, but it will also simplify the translation process into other languages.

 “Using Global English will make your promotional content more universally accessible and simplify the translation process.”

-Similarly, even when you are addressing a mainly anglophone audience, keep in mind that other aspects of your content, such as dates, numbers, and currencies, will still need to be localized and formatted properly.
+Similarly, even when you are addressing a mainly anglophone target audience, keep in mind that other aspects of your content, such as date format, numbers, and currencies, will still need to be localized properly.

-If you advertise a deadline for a great deal as 05/04/2022 but forget that a large portion of your customers will read it as April 5th, it could impact your overall campaign results and reduce sales, considering your consumers will be cashing in on their perks one month too late.
+If you advertise a deadline for a great deal as 05/04/2022, but forget that a large portion of your customers will read it as April 5th, you could spoil the customer experience and see reduced sales — as your consumers would be cashing in on their perks one month too late.

-Ticketing platform and market leader, Eventbrite tackled this challenge head-on by adapting their translation strategy as they grew, collecting user feedback, and ensuring its marketing materials were driven by clear metrics, so they could resonate with every new target market.
+Ticketing platform and market leader Eventbrite tackled this challenge head-on by adapting its localization strategy as it grew, collecting user feedback, and ensuring its marketing materials were driven by clear metrics, so they could resonate with every new target market.

 What’s in a name?

-When developing a new product, you will likely invest time and resources on finding the perfect name.
-If you are aiming to expand globally, that name should be easy to localize and trademark, and still preserve your brand’s identity.
+When developing a new product, you will likely invest time and resources in finding the perfect name.
+If you are aiming to conquer new market shares globally, that name should be easy to localize and trademark, and still preserve your brand’s identity.

 Disney is perhaps the most prominent example of a company that always goes the extra mile to ensure localization is done right.
-With the release of Moana in 2016, the animation juggernaut was faced with a marketing conundrum, resulting in a swift rebrand to Oceania to prevent Italian families from stumbling upon content from an adult film star well-known in Italy, Moana Pozzi (no hyperlink, for obvious reasons).
+With the release of Moana in 2016, the animation juggernaut was faced with a marketing conundrum, resulting in a swift rebrand to Oceania to prevent Italian families from stumbling upon adult content (no hyperlink, for obvious reasons).

 “In 2016, Disney rebranded the movie Moana to avoid both an awkward naming overlap and trademark issues in several European countries.”

-But where Disney managed to sidestep these naming faux pas, many other companies have instead fallen into the pitfalls of poorly localized brand names.
+But where Disney managed to sidestep these naming faux pas, many other global brands have instead fallen into the pitfalls of poorly localized names or taglines.

 On a much less sinister note, Gerber, an American company selling formula and baby food, discovered the unfortunate similarity between its brand name and the French verb gerber (to vomit) when French-speaking customers throughout Europe and Canada found their products less than appetizing.